-Defending clients against federal crimes
+Defending clients against federal crimes in New Jersey

 White collar crimes are significant offenses that are often prosecuted in federal court.
 Because of the array of crimes that fit the definition of a federal crime, most of the time, state courts will not see white collar crimes.
 It is very rare.
 A federal crime is handled differently.
 Speak to an attorney at Keith Hirschorn, P.C. to discuss your situation as soon as possible.